IN THEIR OWN WORDS

 FRANK LIMA (AKA The Great Morgani)

 It is 1951.
 Little Frankie Lima is 9 years old and is supposed to learn how to play the guitar.
 We lived on a chicken ranch, in Santa Cruz.
 Some fast talking, door to door accordion salesman, from San Jose, came to our chicken ranch and forever changed the life of little Frankie Lima.
 He said since I was left-handed, that the guitar would not be appropriate, and fast-talked my parents into that 12 bass rental accordion, and local accordion lessons from Louise Kegg.
 I took lessons from her for about 3 years, and then it was suggested, she could teach me no longer, because… “I was playing by ear, and not by the sheet music in front of me.”
-And then, many, many decades later, about four of them, I became THE GREAT MORGANI, but that is a whole other book… In fact, my book: THE CREATIVE MADNESS OF A MIDDLE-AGED STOCKBROKER, TURNED STREET MUSICIAN which will be on sale at the Cotati Accordion Festival, this year…and I’ll be on stage strutting my best for everyone who loves the accordion.
+And then, many, many decades later, about four of them, I became THE GREAT MORGANI, but that is a whole other book… In fact, my book: THE CREATIVE MADNESS OF A MIDDLE-AGED STOCKBROKER, TURNED STREET MUSICIAN can be found on sale at the Cotati Accordion Festival each year.

 When I was 10 years old in the 4th grade, I started playing the tuba in the elementary school band.
 One day shortly after starting to learn to play it, I came home to find my dad playing an accordion!
 He told me he tried to learn when he was a child, but he was too stubborn to read music and preferred to play by ear so his teacher refused to teach him.
 In his 40s, he was trying to learn again.
 I showed interest at what he was doing, so he put the accordion on me, and taught me to play a waltz pattern in the left hand, and a C Major scale in the right hand, all by ear.
 All this in one sitting!!
 When he told my mother, they agreed to find me a teacher and so it began.
 Four years later, I took piano lessons, and while my teacher was a fine pianist and an excellent teacher, I realized I had no interest or desire to play the piano, so I decided to do what I liked best, and that was the accordion.
 And yes, I took a lot of kidding from school friends and strangers about playing the accordion in the 1960s, but I can and they can’t…so there!!
 LOL!